 An Bord Pleanála

 An Bord Pleanála is the national planning appeals board.
-It is an independent body which was set up to operate an open and impartial planning appeal system.
+It is an independent body which runs an open and impartial planning appeal system.

 - Compulsory acquisition of land